threepointone/glamor/README.md

 This should be fine in most cases.
 If you seem to be including too many unused styles, use `renderStaticOptimized` instead of `renderStatic`.
 This will parse the generated html and include only the relevant used css / cache.

+compared to aphrodite / other css-in-js systems
+---
+- shares most of the common features across those libs
+  - server side rendering : react-css can generate minimal css for corresponding html, and then bootstrap itself on the browser for fast startup.
+  - pseudo classes / elements : react-css supports all of them, with a consistent api.
+  - media queries : react-css supports these too, and combines well with the above.
+  - framework independent : as long as you can add attributes to dom nodes, you're good to go
+  - (todo) adding appropriate vendor specific prefixes to relevant css properties
+  - (todo) automatic global `@font-face` detection and insertion

+- styles are defined as 'rules', not 'stylesheets', and then indexed behind the scenes by hashing themselves on `data-*` attributes.
+This lets you define styles 'inline' with elements in a functional / reacty manner, yet globally optimize them as one unit.
+As such, a lot of the cruft around classNames/stylesheets just goes away.
+If you feel the need for some structure, we recommend using simple objects or components (alá jsxstyle) to organize/compose 'rules'.

+- react-css comes with a `simulate()` dev helper to 'trigger' pseudo classes on specific elements. combined with hot-loading, the dx while editing styles is pretty nice.

+- (todo) styles can be statically analyzed and replaced with said data attributes, generating a much more optimal css file / js bundle

 todo